 Answer : Jail visits are no longer scheduled by the jail visiting staff.
 All visits are handled by Securus.
 Securus is an outside company that facilitates visitation for many correctional institutions in the U.S. All visits are by video monitors that are located in the public onsite visiting area of the jail and in each housing unit.
 Visitors will need to set up an account with Securus in order to schedule a visit.
-This can be done by going online to the Securus website https://www.securustechnologies.com or by coming into the jail visiting area and using the Securus kiosk in the visiting waiting room.
+This can be done by going online to the Securus website https://www.visitfromhome.net or by coming into the jail visiting area and using the Securus kiosk in the visiting waiting room.
 You will need a state issued driver’s license or ID to complete the registration.
 Once a visitor is registered, they can schedule a visit with an inmate/detainee by following the prompts on the website.
 After a visit is scheduled, the visitor will receive a message on the website after the visit has been confirmed.
 All visits must be scheduled 24 hours in advance of the visit.
 The system will only display the visitation times which are available 24 hours in advance.
 You may also call the Securus customer service number toll free at 1-877-578-3658 for help.
 The visitor will arrive at the jail at the pre-arranged time and go to the visiting desk for further instructions.
 The inmates first two 25 minute visits at the jail for the week are free.
-Any additional visits will be charged according to the posted rates on the Securus website for Utah County.
-Free on-site visits start over each Monday.
+Any additional visits will be charged $7.50 per 25 minute visit.
+Free on-site visits start over each wednesday.
 Visits at the jail are available Monday thru Friday, 9:00 am-10:30 am, 1:00 pm - 3:30 pm and 7:00 pm - 8:30 pm.
 There will be no on-site visits on holidays.

 Visitors also have the option to visit an inmate/detainee through their own computers or mobile devices.
-There will be a charge of $12.00 per 25 minute visit (promotional rates may apply.
-See rate during scheduling).
+There will be a charge of $5.00 per 25 minute visit.
+The www.visitfromhome.net will have information on how to set up these visits.
 Online visits are not counted toward the two free on-site visits.
 Remote visits are available 7 days a week and holidays, 9:00 am - 10:30 am, 1:00 pm - 3:30 pm and 7:00 pm - 8:30 pm.

 Rules : For visits at the jail visiting area, certain jail rules apply.
 All visitors, except those under the age of 16, must show photo identification including their date of birth, current address, and signature.
 A warrants check will be done on all visitors.
 A maximum of three persons may visit at one time.
 This will count as one visitation period.
 Visitors age 12 to 17 must be accompanied by a family member 21 years of age or older, unless the visitor is a spouse.
 A spouse under the age of 18 must show a marriage license and photo identification to be admitted for a visit.
 All visits will be monitored.
 Inappropriate behavior from either party is prohibited and may result in termination of the visit and a loss of future visiting privileges.